Alaapabdel/Scholar-Scraper/README.txt

 Disclaimer

-This tool is intended for legal and ethical usage only.
-It is designed to assist in academic research for master's students and researchers.
-The developers are not responsible for any misuse of the tool.
+This tool was developed to assist in my master's research and is intended for legal and ethical use.
+It is designed to help other master’s students and researchers.
+I am not responsible for any misuse.